Vollinger0/esm/readme_performance.md

 - changing terrain on planets is instant (-> Playfields folder)
 - adding/modifying/removing blocks from structures are instant (-> Shared folder)
 - persisting damaging blocks is instant (greatly improves any kind of fight/battle)

+#### Shared Data Download Tool

+- integrated in esm, you can now have a *separate* tool on your own server serve the scenario files

 #### Savegame size and persistence